 Can a Non-Family Member Get Custody of a Child?

-It is possible for a third-party that is not a member of the family to gain custody of a child if:
+It is possible for a third party that is not a member of the family to gain custody of a child if:

 - Both parents are unfit and the state removes the child from their custody and places him or her in foster care/the adoption system;

 - Both parents pass away and the child has already been living with someone outside of the family for a significant amount of time;

 - Both parents are either unfit or pass away and the court allows the godparent(s) to have custody of the child, or both parents willingly relinquish their parental rights and opt for adoption.

-Protecting a Child's Best Interests
+Protecting Your Child's Best Interests

 The primary concern at our Fairfax family law firm is preserving the welfare of children while advocating for our client's interests.
 Our Fairfax child custody lawyers combine our courtroom savvy and exceptional legal skills to provide effective solutions to even the most challenging custody disputes.

 Don't navigate VA custody laws alone.
-To discuss your case, call (703) 935-4222 or
+To discuss your case, call (703) 935-4222 or contact us online today.